The Average Mortgage Length In The U.S.

 - Total interest paid: $84,487

 In the example above, you’d save $544 on your monthly payment each month with a 30-year mortgage.
-However, with a 15-year mortgage, you would save $44,443 on total interest.
+However, with a 15-year mortgage, you’d save $44,443 on total interest.

 Wondering what your situation might look like?
 Plug your own numbers into our mortgage rate calculator to compare your payment across the various mortgage terms.

-* Please note, the monthly payments in these examples do not include escrow payments.
+*Please note, the monthly payments in these examples do not include escrow payments.
 Total interest paid is based on the borrower keeping the mortgage for its full term and not making extra payments on the loan.
-Keep in mind that interest rates will vary depending on several factors, including a borrower’s credit score, down payment, loan amount, loan type and home location.
+Interest rates vary depending on several factors, including a borrower’s credit score, down payment, loan amount, loan type and home location.

 Is The Average Mortgage Term Right For Me?